dimilidi/web-store/README.md

 Project is: _in progress_
 The project is currently in progress and actively being developed.
 I am continuously adding new features and fixing any bugs to ensure a seamless user experience.

-This project is the final project of a one-month MEAN Stack course by SoftUni.
+This project is the final project of an Angular course by SoftUni.
 It has been officially presented in August 2023.
 <br/>

 ## 2. Features